 The French are chic and the Italians sexy.
 But can Irish style be defined so concisely?
-Marie Kelly reflects on our long-standing love affair with fashion.
+As we approach St Patrick's weekend, Marie Kelly reflects on our long-standing love affair with fashion.

 Did you know that in an official White House portrait, Jackie Kennedy wore a pleated linen dress designed by Connolly?
 Perhaps it's this absence of a fashion narrative that has prevented any pigeonholing of Irish women into one discernible sartorial stereotype.
 We instinctively think of the French as effortlessly chic in their Breton tops and bag pants; the English very early on coined that demure but intriguing twinsets-and-pearls persona; while the Italians have always been considered fabulous in their figure-flattering shift dresses.
 The only stereotyping we have suffered from is the Mary Kate Danaher comparison: unkempt flaming red hair, a ruddy complexion, flannel skirts and blanket-style wraps.
 But this has always been a little too folklorish to really stick.
 Even US Vogue?rubbed some up the wrong way with its AW13 shoot, where model Daria Werbowy walked the windswept Kerry coastline in wellies and an Aran knit.